 19. Make a collage

 You can use any type of bits to glue.
 Cut junk mail or old scraps of paper into small bits and have him practice gluing.
 Start with a glue stick, then work your way up to liquid glue.
-If your child can’t squeeze the bottle, pour some onto a paper plate he can dip the bits into.
+If he can’t squeeze the bottle, pour some onto a plate where he can dip the bits into.

-Here’s how one reader helped her toddler created a collage out of gift wrapping paper:
+Here’s how one parent helped her toddler created a collage out of used gift wrapping paper:

 20. Apply stickers

-Stickers are not only fun, they also help your child develop the “pincer grasp,” that fine motor skill of using his thumb and pointer finger to pick things up.
-Lift the sticker first, then have him pull the rest off the sheet.
+Stickers help your child develop the “pincer grasp,” that fine motor skill of using her thumb and pointer finger to pick things up.
+Lift the sticker first, then have her pull the rest off the sheet.

-Finally, give him a paper or other surface to place the stickers on.
-You can re-use old pieces of paper or even create a “card” he can decorate and send to a loved one.
+Finally, give her a sheet of paper or other surface to place the stickers on.
+You can re-use old pieces of paper or create a “card” she can decorate and send to a loved one.

 21. Play with dirt

-I’m a big fan of letting kids play in real dirt.
-We either head to the park or play with an empty pot of soil on the patio, where they love digging and playing with trucks on the surfaces.
+One of the best sensory activities for kids this age is letting them play in dirt and soil.
+We would either head to the park or play with an empty pot of soil on the patio, where they loved digging and playing with its contents.

 Encourage your toddler to get his hands dirty.
 Find an empty spot at a park or your garden with plenty of soil to dig and explore.